Blind Man (Aerosmith song)

 "Blind Man" is a song by American hard rock band Aerosmith.
 The song was written by Steven Tyler, Joe Perry, and Taylor Rhodes.
-It was first released as a single in the United Kingdom on October 24, 1994, as a double A-side with "Crazy", then was issued in the United States by itself the following month.
+It was first released as a single in Australia on October 10, 1994.
+In the United Kingdom, it was issued later the same month as a double A-side with "Crazy".

 "Blind Man" served as the first single from Aerosmith's Geffen-era compilation album, Big Ones, one of three songs from the record not previously released on any Aerosmith studio album.
 Despite the song's moderate success, reaching the top 10 in Canada, Finland, and Norway, the band rarely performed it live after the 1993–1994 Get a Grip Tour.
+The accompanying music video was directed by Marty Callner, featuring a cameo by Pamela Anderson.

 Recording

 The song was recorded in two separate sessions.
 The first session took place at Power Station, New York City in April 1994, and was engineered by Adam Kasper with second engineering by Chris Albert.
 The second session took place at Capri Digital Studios, Capri, Italy in June, and was also engineered by Adam Kasper, but the second engineer on that session was Max Carola.